 - Setting up a home base in İstanbul during the pandemic

-- Making my own NFT smart contracts from zero tech background
+- Running my own Bitcoin node from zero tech background

 2017: My First Taste of Freedom

-After graduating from university, I began work in a great consulting company.
-It was basically a well-paid job with lots of exciting events and fun parties.
-I still remember that my classmates were jealous of me because none of them found good jobs right after school.
-But deep inside, I knew that I was not happy.
-I wasn't passionate about my work and certainly didn't enjoy boring meetings, long commutes, and traffic.
+After graduating from university, I began work in a "fancy" consulting company.
+It was a well-paid job with lots of fun events and parties.
+Everything looked great from outside, but deep inside I knew that I was not happy.
+I wasn't passionate about my work and certainly didn't enjoy these boring meetings, long commutes, and traffic.!

-I started to document my journey, and I posted my first article in 公众号（public accounts on WeChat, which is basically like Facebook in China), but barely anyone read it.
+I started documenting my journey, and I posted my first article in 公众号（public accounts on WeChat, which is basically like Facebook in China), but barely anyone read it.
 At that time, I didn't know what I wanted to write or how to write... not a fun start.

 2018: Quitting and Starting from Scratch